-I’m not really a gambler, however I am fascinated with the psychology of gambling and casino design.
-However the OMG Kittens slot machine about drew me in…those casinos are sneaky!!
+I’m not really a gambler, but, I am fascinated with the psychology of gambling and casino design.
+However, the OMG Kittens slot machine about drew me in…those casinos are sneaky!!

 1. Neon Museum

 This is your chance to learn about the history of Las Vegas through neon – the gas that made Vegas famous.
-In addition to history of the hotels and businesses through the years, you also learn about sign making and maintenance.
+In addition to the history of the hotels and businesses through the years, you also learn about sign-making and maintenance.